-Three Sisters Falls – A Springtime Reunion Waterfall Hike
+Three Sisters Falls – A Springtime Reunion Waterfall Hike and One of the Best Waterfalls in San Diego

 Last summer a friend and I decided to hike Three Sisters Falls.
 We chose the absolute worst time of year to make the trek and we were disappointed, but not surprised, to find that the falls were dry.
-At the time, I was less than impressed with my experience, and that lack of excitement was clearly laid out in my last Three Sisters Falls trail report.
+At the time, I was less than impressed with my experience, and that lack of excitement was laid out in my last Three Sisters Falls trail report.

 If you’re considering hiking Three Sisters Falls during the summer or in hot weather and haven’t read my earlier trail report, I highly recommend doing so before your visit.
 However, if you’re short on time, here’s a summary of my experience:

 It was dangerously hot.
 The falls were dry.
-And the only water on the hike was mucky, green and full of litter.
+And the only water on the hike was mucky, green, and full of litter.

 Hiking in Summer vs. Spring